Skills

 Progressive disclosure with load_skill

-When an agent loop receives a skill registry through skills:, Harn automatically exposes a runtime-owned load_skill({ name }) tool.
-The tool:
+• When an agent loop receives a skill registry through skills:, Harn also exposes a runtime-owned load_skill({ name }) tool for the model.
+That tool calls the same lazy loader and returns the rendered body in the next turn.

 Always-on catalog helper